Data-Advantage/vibestack/step2-setup/stripe.md

 4. For each pricing option, make sure to:
    - Add clear descriptions
    - Set the recurring price (monthly or yearly)
+   - **Add metadata with key `tier` and value `pro`** - this is critical for the subscription tier to be recognized correctly in your database
    - Note the Product ID and Price IDs for later use in your app

+> **Important:** Your database functions rely on the `tier: pro` metadata to determine subscription levels.
+Without this metadata, the subscription tier will default to 'free' even for paid subscriptions.

 ## 2. Test Mode vs Live Mode in Stripe